-Only about half of Americans eat seafood more than once or twice a year, and I suspect that a big reason for such a gulf between fish eaters and fish haters is what was on that first plate of fried fish.
+Only about half of Americans eat seafood more than once or twice a year, and I suspect that a big reason for such a gulf between fish eaters and fish haters is what was on that first plate of fried fish and chips.
 Try to think back to your childhood now: Did your mom cook her own fried fish, or did she open a box and shake out a few frozen fish sticks?

 I have vivid memories of both cases.
 My mom cooked her own fish.
 I have a crystalline image in my head of mom busily frying flounder fillets.
-It must have been from the mid-1970s.
+It must have been the mid-1970s.
 She’s standing next to a pile of fried flounder, each layer separated by paper towels sodden with oil.
 We’d eat these with lemon and lots of “tah-ta sauce.”
-Mum is from Massachusetts.
+Mom is from Massachusetts.

 I also remember eating at some of my friends’ houses.
 That image is of pre-breaded fish sticks clunking out onto a foil-lined tray that somebody else’s mother popped into the oven, often a toaster oven.
 I remember these being dreadful.

 Fish sticks are eaten by those who do not fish, I soon learned.
 Over the years, I’ve become a connoisseur of fried fish, and I still seek out superior fish and chips wherever I go.
-Most recently I had some fantastic fried fish in Seattle, at a place called Pike Street Fish Fry.
-It was perfect.
-Low-budget atmosphere, cheap, crispy fries, lots of beer — and a perfect batter.

 Mom never battered those flounder she cooked; they were merely breaded and fried.
 Most fish sticks are the same.
 Why?
 Batter can only be done properly with deep frying, and few Americans will deep fry at home.
 No one ever told me this, so I’ve happily been deep frying since I was in my early 20s.
 It’s not terribly scary, I assure you.